 Accommodation in Jeddah is typically expensive due to high demand and limited supply.
 Housing allowances are a fairly standard part of Saudi employment contracts and may include a specific amount, a percentage of the employee’s salary or, in the case of larger employers, even the provision of a property.
 Rental agreements are often between the employer and the compound.

 Compound housing in Jeddah tends to be fully furnished.
 However, it is possible to find unfurnished accommodation at slightly lower prices.
 For a bit extra, expats who prefer to travel light can also arrange a 'soft package' which includes bedding, towels, cutlery and crockery.
-Otherwise, numerous shops sell good-quality household items.
+Otherwise, numerous shops sell quality household items.

 Ultimately, expats could ship all their furniture to create a home away from home, though this is a significant expense.
 Moving with personal items only and living with what the compound provides is what most expats do.

-Expats who are hired to work in Jeddah on lucrative employment packages will usually find that their accommodation needs are well taken care of and they are either provided with fully-furnished housing or are given a sizeable shipping allowance to help them bring their personal goods to Saudi Arabia.
+Expats who are hired to work in Jeddah on lucrative employment packages will usually find that their accommodation needs are well taken care of, and they are either provided with fully furnished housing or are given a sizeable shipping allowance to help them bring their personal goods to Saudi Arabia.

 Finding accommodation in Jeddah

 Demand for compound housing in Jeddah considerably outstrips supply, so finding the right home can take some time.
-When choosing a compound, expats should think about the location and general lifestyle, rather than just the house itself – the livability of a fantastic property is greatly diminished in the wrong location.
+When choosing a compound, expats should think about the location and general lifestyle, rather than just the house itself – the liveability of a fantastic property is greatly diminished in the wrong location.
 It’s also worth bearing in mind that it's easier to change houses within a compound once expats have moved in, than it is to move from one compound to another.